-Effect of impairment corporate Bonds Solvency Ratio
+Bonds Solvency Ratio

-Baseline 180%
+Baseline 223%

-Impairment Corporate Bonds 180%
+Impairment Corporate Bonds 223%

 Impact 0%

-6. Market Risk Sensitivity - Credit Spread increase by 1%
+7. Market Risk Sensitivity - Credit Spread increase by 1%

-This scenario assumes that credit spreads on non-government bonds increase by 0.1% pt.
-As a result, own funds would slightly decrease while leaving the solvency ratio essentially unchanged.
+This scenario assumes that credit spreads on non-government bonds increase by 1%.
+As a result, own funds would slightly decrease while leaving the solvency ratio reduced by 6%.

 Effect of increase in credit spread Solvency Ratio

-Baseline 180%
+Baseline 223%

-Credit Spread +1% 177%
+Credit Spread +1% 217%

-Impact -3%
+Impact -6%

-C-7.1.b Scenario Analyses
+C-7.1b Scenario Analyses

-Scenario Analyses
+Scenario Analysis

-The interplay and simultaneous occurrence of adverse developments are considered as part of the annual Own Risk and Solvency Assessment (ORSA) process.
-These analyses take a holistic approach and consider the impact of scenarios on the balance sheet, profit and loss statements and ultimately on the solvency needs.
-Various scenarios are investigated to study the solvency ratio development over a multi-year time horizon, including expected (base) and adverse developments.
+interplay simultaneous The and occurrence of adverse developments are considered as part of the annual Own Risk and Solvency Assessment (ORSA) process.
+These analyses take a holistic approach and consider the impact of scenarios on the balance sheet, profit and loss statements, and ultimately on the solvency needs.
+Various scenarios are investigated to study the Solvency Ratio development over a multi-year time horizon - including expected (base case) and adverse developments.

 The most recent ORSA has considered among others a prolonged global recession scenario with simultaneous adverse developments on revenues, claims, and the value of the investment portfolio.
+The scenario assumes that insurance exposures are rapidly reduced in year t and increase again in years t+1 and t+2.
+Here,